Are you on the hunt for the best ways to achieve your Reiki certification?

-There are some Reiki practitioners who firmly believe Reiki can be performed only in-person.
+Some Reiki practitioners firmly believe Reiki can be performed only in-person.
 However, this is a debatable point.
 Furthermore, when you opt for online training, you have more options when it comes to choosing your Reiki Master who you will learn this technique from.

-You may also wish to do a combination of online and in-person classes.
+You might want to do a combination of online and in-person classes.
 For instance, you could always start with an in-person class and then move to an online version for your intermediate and Master training programs.

 Another important aspect to note here is that you will want to determine whether the courses you take online are live or pre-recorded.
 While some aspects can easily be pre-recorded, when it comes to asking questions or having a more immersive training experience, a live online training may be more suitable.